Flux trapping in NbTiN strips: Vortices in an infinite superconducting strip

+A physically motivated alternative identifies the vortex core boundary as the location where the circulating current reaches the depairing current, leading to an effective thin-film core radius $r_c\sim (12\Lambda\xi^2)^{1/3}$, which can be parametrically larger than in the Pearl limit \cite{Bronson2006}.
+We therefore distinguish $r_c$ from $\xi$ in the Pearl limit, consistent with prior theoretical and experimental work.
+Second, the additional ``$+1$" inside the logarithm ensures that $F_{\text{self}}(X,Y)$ vanishes at the strip edges ($X=0,W$) (see Supplementary Material \cite{supp}, Sec.
+III.A.1.).

-To understand the behavior of vortices beyond the threshold field at which the first vortex enters, we need to include the energy associated with interactions between vortices.
-For two vortices of the same polarity at positions $(X,Y)$ and $(x,y)$ this energy is given by:
+To describe vortex behavior beyond the threshold field at which the first vortex enters, we need to include the interaction energy between vortices.
+For two vortices of the same polarity at positions $(x,y)$ and $(X,Y)$, the interaction energy is

+In Ref. \cite{Kuit2008}, vortex-vortex screening is incorporated through a mean-field replacement $B\rightarrow B_a-n\Phi_0$, whereas in the formulation here vortex density effects are treated explicitly via the interaction energy $F_{vv}$.
+This distinction allows us to capture nonuniform vortex configurations and pinning effects beyond a uniform mean-field description.
+Because our NbTiN strips are finite in length, we derived modified forms of $m,F_{\text{self}}$ and $F_{vv}$ [Eqs. \eqref{eq:magnetic_inf}, \eqref{eq:selfEnergy_inf}, and \eqref{eq:F12_inf}] for semi-infinite strips.
+This is equivalent to adding corrections to account for the influence of the strip ends (see Supplement \cite{supp}, Sec.
+III.B.).

-To study the effect of pinning, energy terms can be included that model localized pinning sites.
-A common way to model pinning is to inlcude terms that lower the free energy of a vortex at random locations in the strip.
-These terms compete with vortex-vortex interactions that tend to produce an ordered arrangement of vortices, and they will lower the threshold field required to induce the first vortex in a strip.
-We present a toy model that requires numerical simulations based on a model by Bronson et al. in section \ref{Above threshold field} to account for the effect of pinning in our experiments.
+To study the effect of pinning, we include energy terms that model localized pinning sites.
+A common approach assigns random positions in the strip where the vortex free energy is locally reduced.
+These pinning terms lower the threshold field for vortex entry and compete with vortex-vortex interactions, which favor ordered vortex arrangements.
+To capture these effects, we implement a toy model (see Supplementary Material \cite{supp}, Sec.
+III.E.), following the approach of Bronson \textit{et al.} \cite{Bronson2006}, which we solve using numerical simulations, and discussed further in Sec. \ref{Above threshold field}.